 The ship I was stationed aboard was undergoing refresher training at Naval Base, Guantanamo Bay (Gitmo), Cuba.
 A lovely place under the sun.
 Although I didn't know it at the time, it would be my home for several years.
 In truth, it was a great place to raise a family -- we really enjoyed it.

-One of the many things that annoyed and frustrated me was that we had to put the ship's propulsion and electrical plants in operation two days in advance of getting underway – for the non-seaman, going to sea.
+One of the many things that annoyed and frustrated me was the ship's propulsion and electrical plants had to be put in operation two days before needed.
 In this case we did it because we had a sonar system that was very sensitive.
-If we had a power failure it would take a day to stabilize the sophisticated system, so they said.
+If we had a power failure, it would take a day to stabilize the sophisticated system, so they said.
 Our normal procedure, at the time, for shifting power was to turn off shore power and then turn on ship's power; we did the opposite when we hooked up to shore power.
 Hence the reason we started our plant early.
-We were operating under the rule that you "Never parallel the ship's electrical system with that of shore power."
+We were operating under the rule that you "Never parallel the ship's electrical system with shore power."
 It never made much sense to me, but I blindly accepted it.
 It had been like that for ages-and-ages, passed along from one generation to the next, any salty electrician knew it.

-Fortunately, for me, the next time I met with him he brought the Bureau of Ships manual.
-When I read that statement it went something like this.
+Fortunately, for me, the next time I met with him, he brought the Bureau of Ships manual.
+When I read the statement, it went something like this.
 "Never parallel with shore power," ah ha, I told you so.

 Once again, knowing he had me right where he wanted me, he reply, "Keep reading."